uday9998/uday9998/README.md

 - 👋 Hi, I’m Uday, a Cloud Security and DevOps Luminary (Ex-Visa/AWS/Akamai/Sophos employee)
 - 👀 I’m interested in Cloud/Network Security
 - 🌱 I’m currently learning Containers
-- 👨‍🔬 I am a Seasoned Security Engineer with years of experience in Architecting/Implementing Cloud/Security/Network/CDN Solutions.
+- 👨‍🔬 Seasoned Security Engineer with 10+ years of experience in Architecting/Implementing Cloud/Security/Network/CDN Solutions.
-- ☁️ I have worked in AWS Company, so I have a deep knowledge of AWS Cloud.
+- ☁️ I have worked in AWS Company, which gives me an edge to understand the workings of AWS Cloud.
 - 🔒 Worked on security and DevOps of the environments in AWS/GCP as well as Azure Cloud.

 <!---